 - Investigate – Keep exploring the emotions and spend the time to dig deeper.

 - Time – Set a time goal and make sure to write for that amount.

 - Exit – Review what has been written thus far and recap in two or three sentences at the end.

 Exercise is considered essential for keeping our mental fitness in good condition.
 And can aid in reducing stress.
 “Scientists have found that regular participation in aerobic exercise has been shown to decrease overall levels of tension, elevate and stabilize mood, improve sleep, and improve self-esteem.”

 There are many different types of physical exercise that can be beneficial.
 Some examples are endurance exercise, strength training, stretching, mobility, and balance.
 Whatever the age or fitness level, it’s important to encourage exercise that one enjoys, helping ensure they stay the course.

 Meditation or mindful exercises can be just as vital as physical exercises in maintaining mental fitness, which will help your clients stop ruminating.
 According to Healthline, “One study in 60 people receiving treatment for alcohol use disorder found that practicing transcendental meditation was associated with lower levels of stress, psychological distress, alcohol cravings, and alcohol use after 3 months. “

 There are many different forms of meditation, including basic meditation, focused meditation, activity-oriented meditation, and mindfulness meditation.
 The technique that will give your patients the most benefits is the one they can stick to.

-Sunwave can help you manage therapy sessions, treatment plans, and more.
+Sunwave can help you manage finances, therapy sessions, treatment plans, and more.
 With a comprehensive platform built for substance user disorder treatment providers, your team can more effectively deliver treatment services and offer better patient care.
 Get a free demo and speak with a treatment platform expert, who will walk you through all Sunwave has to offer.